timlinux/nix-config/README.md

 This file should be added into the ``users`` folder if needed.
 Name the file after the user's name e.g. ``tim.nix``.
 It is probably easiest to just copy one of the existing users and adapt it.

 The users file file configures your user name, home-manager options and your user groups.
-For the most part, you can simply copy the existing user file and then replace all instances of the old user name with your user name.
+For the most part, you can simply copy an existing user file and then replace all instances of the old user name with your user name.

 ###  6.3. <a name='Theflakefile'></a>The flake file